Frequently Asked Questions

 How much time will I spend driving to and from rotations?

 New Hampshire is a rural state, and many of our practice sites are a distance from Keene so you can expect a good bit of driving.
-There is only one hospital in Keene, which takes two interns per year for their clinical rotation.
-Therefore, most interns can expect to drive between 60 and 90 minutes each way to their clinical rotation, which is 55 days long.
-Similarly, some interns can expect to drive up to an hour each way to their foodservice rotation, which is approximately 4 weeks long.
-When we schedule interns for their clinical and foodservice rotations we take into account driving time, and for those who have a longer drive to clinical we try to schedule a foodservice site that is closer to Keene.
+Most interns can expect to drive between 60 and 90 minutes each way to their clinical rotation, which is 55 days long.
+Similarly, some interns can expect to drive up to an hour each way to their food service rotation, which is approximately 5 weeks long.
+When we schedule interns for their clinical and food service rotations we take into account driving time, and for those who have a longer drive to clinical we try to schedule a food service site that is closer to Keene.
 There is much less driving in the community rotation as many sites are close to Keene.
 Note: Driving to and from rotations does not count as internship hours.

 Do you take multiple interns from one school?